 8. Can I mix malt vinegar with baking soda?

-Yes, it creates a fizzing reaction that helps clear drains, but use it carefully to avoid a mess.
+Yes, mixing vinegar with baking soda creates a fizzing reaction that helps clear drains, but use it carefully to avoid a mess.

 9. Is malt vinegar safe around pets?